alk3mist/temno/README.md

 A CLI for [Yasno](https://yasno.com.ua) Outage Scheduling API.

-> [!WARNING] DISCLAIMER
+> [!WARNING]
-> This is a pet project / sandbox for exploring various dev tools.
+> DISCLAIMER: This is a pet project / sandbox for exploring various dev tools.
 Do not use in production 😎.

 ## Installation